Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Higher-Dimensional Automata

+We use in what follows sometimes the following more specific description of finite presentations in $\HDA$.
 Let $I \from \HDAcomp \to \HDA$ be the inclusion functor of the full subcategory of compact HDA in $\HDA$.
 For a HDA $X$, we denote by $\Comma{I}{X}$ the comma category that has as objects morphisms $Y \to X$ from a compact HDA $Y$ into $X$, and morphisms are the evident commutative triangles.
 The comma category $\Comma{I}{X}$ is essentially small and closed under finite colimits, thus it is a filtered category.
-We write $U_{X} \from \Comma{I}{X} \to \HDAcomp$ for the domain projection functor.

-\begin{theorem} Every HDA $X$ can be canonically expressed as the filtered colimit of finite HDA, that is, we have $X \cong \colim U_{X}$. \end{theorem}
+We write $U_{X} \from \Comma{I}{X} \to \HDAcomp$ for the domain projection functor. \begin{corollary} Every HDA $X$ can be canonically expressed as the filtered colimit of finite HDA, that is, we have $X \cong \colim U_{X}$. \end{corollary}

-\begin{theorem} The category of HDA is locally finitely presentable. \end{theorem} \begin{proof} First of all, $\HDA$ is cocomplete by \cref{HDA-cocomplete}. \Cref{pcs-filtered-colimit-finite-pcs} shows that any HDA is given as filtered colimit of compact HDA.
-Since by \cref{thm:hda-compact-iff-finite} the compact HDA are finite HDA, we have that $\HDAcomp$ is essentially small.
-Thus, $\HDA$ is a lfp category. \end{proof}
+For instance, it follows that compact HDA are the expected finite HDA. \begin{theorem} A HDA is compact if and only if it is finite. \end{theorem} \begin{proof}

+Let $X$ be a compact HDA and let $F:D\to\HDA$ be a filtered diagram of finite HDA with the filtered colimit $(X,\phi)$ as per \cref{pcs-filtered-colimit-finite-pcs}.
+Then, since $X$ is compact, we have

+As a consequence, we get that the identity map $\text{id}_X$ factors through a map $X\rightarrow F(d)$.
+Since $F(d)$ is a finite HDA, $X$ has to be finite as well. \end{proof}